|Please don't write a comment on my profile thanking for a fave, llama, etc. Instead, thank you for making nice art or being so kind.

 What you should know about my dA and its uploads;

-99% of the stuff here is traced or uses a reference of some type, usually from the My Little Pony: Friendship is Magic TV show, with the purpose of being a reusable resource, reference, or otherwise.
+99% of the stuff here is traced or uses a reference of some type, usually from the My Little Pony: Friendship is Magic TV show or other official media, with the purpose of being a reusable resource, reference, or otherwise.
 Traces from anything else are only done with the permission of the original artist, and are usually not uploaded here, and are otherwise stated on deviations this applies to.
 Thus, I don't necessarily claim to be an artist.
 People just might not recognize what instances I trace from because I focus mostly on apathetic background characters not in the main cast, nor are big in the fandom, as opposed to easily-recognizable instances featuring main or popular characters.

 Personally, I just like to see stallion characters as something other than characters so uninteresting that artists feel the only way to make them worthwhile to the fandom is to draw porn of them or to sexually objectify, but that's just me.
 Other than that, when people make male OCs they usually take a mare and remove her eyelashes, claiming that "the stallion model is ugly" or "the stallion model is too limited" or "I want to look more feminine" or sometimes it's just an oversight, well, it's just several more reasons as to why I vector stallions that much more.
 Because to me, they seem to be shafted aside, if not that, then people only use them for shipping or unsavory stuff that isn't so open-arms as much as other things people tend to do.